An axiomatic approach to virtual chains: The category of flow categories and the Floer functor

 and at the level of diagrams of presentations by the composite functor

 \item For each triple composition $\phi_1 \circ \phi_2 \circ \phi_3$, we require that the isomorphisms of pullbacks fit in a commutative diagram

 \end{enumerate}

 Up to isomorphism, the data assigned to any permutation is determined by the flow bimodule associated to the identity map of the $n$-cube, which we denote $\bM$.
 We can thus formulate all properties which are invariant under isomorphisms in terms of this bimodule, as we shall presently do for the orientation data on the elements of $\flow_n(\bX, \bY) $ after we state the following basic result: \begin{lem} The image in $ \Face\square^n \times \cP_{\bX ; \bY}^{\mu}(p,q)$ of each codimension $1$ element of $\cQ_{\bM}^{\mu}(p,q)$ satisfies one of the following mutually exclusive alternatives: \begin{enumerate} \item it is the product of a facet of $ \square^n$ with the minimal element of $\cP_{\bX ; \bY}^{\mu}(p,q)$.
 In this case, the normal direction is identified with the normal direction of this facet of the cube. \item it is the product of top stratum of $\square^n$ with a codimension one element of $\cP_{\bX ; \bY}^{\mu}(p,q)$ of the form $(p, \lambda, p', \mu - \lambda, q)$.
-We denote the normal orientation line associated to this inclusion by $\ro_{\bR^{p'}} $. \item it is the product of top stratum of $[0,1]^n$ with a codimension one element of $\cP_{\bX ; \bY}^{\mu}(p,q)$ of the form $(p, \mu - \rho, q', \rho, q)$.
-We denote the normal orientation line associated to this inclusion by $\ro_{\bR^{q'}}$. \end{enumerate} \end{lem}
+We identity the normal orientation line associated to this inclusion with $\ro_{\bR^{p'}} $, with the inner pointing covector corresponding to the standard orientation on $\bR$. \item it is the product of top stratum of $[0,1]^n$ with a codimension one element of $\cP_{\bX ; \bY}^{\mu}(p,q)$ of the form $(p, \mu - \rho, q', \rho, q)$.
+We identify the normal orientation line associated to this inclusion by $\ro_{\bR^{q'}}$, with the outward pointing covector corresponding to the standard orientation. \end{enumerate} \end{lem}

 We now specify the orientation data which we require each element $\bM$ of $\flow_n(\bX, \bY) $ to be equipped with as follows: \begin{enumerate} \item an orientation of the Kuranishi diagram $\bM^{\mu}(p, q)$ relative $\ro_{p} \otimes \ro^{-1}_{q} \otimes \ro_{[0,1]^n} $. \item at the level of orientation lines, the map $\bX(p, p') \times \bM(p', q) \to \bM(p, q) $ is induced by the product of the identity on $\ro_{[0,1]^n} $ with the isomorphism